alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Instead of performing an effect and returning a value, the function returns a value that describes a computation.
 That computation may later interact with the outside world and produce a result.
 This lets a program compose effectful work before an outer boundary decides how to execute it.

-> **Note:** This article is not advocating `IO<T>` in production C#.
-C# is only the teaching medium: a familiar procedural language that makes the execution-policy problem concrete without also teaching Haskell syntax.

 A common question is how to get the `T` out of `IO<T>`.
 In the middle of the program, there is no general safe unwrap. `IO<T>` is a recipe, not a box with a finished `T` inside; the result appears only when the effect runs.
 Until then, keep composing, or return the `IO<T>` outward until a boundary decides to run it.

 In LINQ syntax, the same deferred program can be sketched like this once the usual LINQ aliases are available: